Cema2019/codedamn-challenge-30-days-of-react/README.md

 This repository contains JavaScript solution files for the **30 Days of React** challenges by [Codedamn](https://codedamn.com/challenge/30-days-of-react).

-Each file represents a solution for a specific daily challenge, helping developers learn and practice React.js concepts.
+Each file represents a solution for a specific daily challenge.

+The answers were created with TypeScript and MUI for styling.